babarot/stein/docs/configuration/syntax/custom-functions.md

 - `params`: Arguments for the function.
 - `variadic_param`: Variable-length argument list.
 It can be omitted.
 - `result`: Return value.
-It can take not only just string but also other functions, variables, etc.
+It can take not only just string but also other functions, variables and etc.

 ## Examples